 Update: Michigan is now offering a cohesive chart with detailed information regarding monkeypox cases in the state.
 I will no longer be updating this article.
 You can find the latest information on case data by clicking here.

-Michigan health officials are tracking 97 confirmed or suspected cases of monkeypox across the state.
+Michigan health officials are tracking 327 confirmed and 29 suspected cases of monkeypox across the state.

 If you have been exposed to monkeypox then you should contact your local health department about getting vaccinated.